Amphenol Corporation (APH) is destined for greater heights as its last quarter sales were 3,239 M - News Daemon

 Amphenol Corporation (APH) Performance Highlights and Predictions

 In the latest quarterly report, which was put into the public domain on 12/30/2022, the organization reported $0.78 earnings per share (EPS), higher than consensus estimate (set at $0.75) by $0.03.
+This company achieved a net margin of +15.07 while generating a return on equity of 28.57.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.73 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 22.10% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 9.86% during the next five years compared to 13.10% growth over the previous five years of trading.